-ITC requests that the Commission find that it are in compliance with Order No. 2000.
-However, ITC proposes to retain its own tariff and 205 authority for setting the ITC zonal rate under the MISO OATT.
-This proposal to have its own tariff is in direct conflict with the requirements of Order No. 2000.
-Order No. 2000 makes clear that an RTO must have a single transmission tariff for the region and offer region wide access for a single rate.
+ITC requests that the Commission find that it is in compliance with Order No. 2000.
+However, ITC proposes to retain its own “alternative” transmission tariff, with the authority to propose new transmission products and services, and the authority to schedule maintenance outages in coordination with the MISO.
+EPMI supports the facilitation of the development of independent stand-alone transmission entities.
+However, creation of these transmission entities cannot result in a loss of RTO authority.
+ITC’s proposal to have its own tariff is in direct conflict with the requirements of Order No. 2000.
+Order No. 2000 makes clear that an RTO must have a single transmission tariff for the region and offer region wide access for a single transmission rate.
 The Commission in Order No. 2000 specifically addressed, and rejected, the scenario proposed by ITC, finding that “[t]o provide truly independent and nondiscriminatory transmission service, the RTO must administer its own tariff and have the independent authority to file tariff changes.”
+ITC’s proposal flies in the face of this mandate.

-Moreover, this type of structure is inconsisteITC claims that it needs to retain an alternative transmission tariff to maintain flexibility in order to be responsive to the unique customers in its zone.
+ITC claims that it needs to retain an alternative transmission tariff to maintain flexibility in order to be responsive to the unique customers in its zone.
 If a new, more flexible transmission product or service is required in the market, it should be provided on a nondiscriminatory basis across the whole region by the RTO.
+An ITC does not need to maintain it own tariff in order to be successful.
+For example, the structure proposed by the potential ITCs participating in the Southeast RTO mediation provides for only one transmission tariff, which the RTO alone maintains and files.
+A similar structure could be developed here.

-An ITC tariff, which.If a single market region is balkanized with multiple tariffs, there will be conflicts on terms and conditions tariffs, which that allow the possibility of discrimination in the market.
+If a single market region is balkanized with multiple tariffs, there will be continuing conflicts on terms and conditions among the competing transmission tariffs, which could lead to continued discrimination in the market.
+For this reason, the Commission should reject ITC’s proposal.

-C. If the Commission acts on ITC’s proposal prior to a decision to require a single Midwest RTO, it should not allow ITC to retain the right to file its own tariff and have Section 205 authority to set zonal rates. discuss

-ITC is Not Yet Fully Independent of Its Generation
+C. ITC is Not Yet Fully Independent of Its Generation

 ITC’s parent, DTE Company, has not yet divested its transmission facilities; DTE’s Board has passed a resolution to divest ITC and it claims that it intends to become a member of an RTO by December 15, 2001.
-However, DTE does not commit to divest its transmission facilities to ITC before September 28, 2002. independenceHowever, the full operation of an RTO in the Midwest may not be complete by December 15, 2001; it seems increasingly unlikely by the current lack of progress that has been achieved by the ARTO and MISO in pursuing the commitments for compatible procedures and protocols made in the Interregional Coordination Agreement (IRCA) of its Settlement in Docket No. ER01-123-000.
-Enron’s pleading of September 17, 2001 in RT01-88-005 and 006 gives further detail to the problems of ARTO and MISO in meeting their commitments under the IRCA.
+However, DTE does not commit to divest its transmission facilities to ITC before September 28, 2002.
+Thus, in addition to the above reasons, it is premature to approve the ITC structure because the ITC has not met the independence requirements.

 VI.